vipra-uwf/VIPRA/docs/pages/behaviors/VIPRA_behaviors.md

 ---

-## S.2.
-Selecting From Groups
+## Selecting From Groups

-`Selectors` can select from specific `Groups` (§T.3)
+`Selectors` can select from specific [Groups](#groups)

-This has the effect of selecting the pedestrians for a `Composite Type` (§T.2) but allows for more dynamic proportions.
+This has the effect of selecting the pedestrians for a [Composite Type](#composite-types) but allows for more dynamic proportions.
+This allows for refined selections within selections.

 ```
 Types: